-MIES (Switzerland) - Australia have a proud tradition that dates back to 1956, when the country hosted the Olympics.
+MIES (Switzerland) - Australia's proud international basketball tradition dates back to 1956, when the country hosted the Olympics.

 If we had to come up with an all-time starting five, this is who we'd pick along with honorable mention.